wovue/component-template/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

+> For reusable components

 ## Version Notice

 If you are using `vue-cli@1.x`, it will be pulling the `master` branch of this template by default.
 If you are using `vue-cli@2.x`, it will be pulling the `dist` branch instead, which provides more configurable options thanks to new features in `vue-cli@2.x`.
 It is recommended to upgrade `vue-cli` as soon as you can.

 ## Documentation

-Common topics are discussed in the [docs](http://vuejs-templates.github.io/webpack).
+This is a fork of [webpack template](http://vuejs-templates.github.io/webpack).
 Make sure to read it!

 ## Usage